Rich-In-Spirit/cloud-engineering-bootcamp/01-linux/day1-ssh-access.md

 - ss can be used to check listening network ports.

 ## What Confused Me
--SSH was installed but initially showed as inactive.
+- SSH was installed but initially showed as inactive.
--Ubuntu appeared to use socket activation for SSH, but I manually started and enabled the SSH service to make the behavior clearer.
+- Ubuntu appeared to use socket activation for SSH, but I manually started and enabled the SSH service to make the behavior clearer.
--I did not initially understand why I could not just SSH directly into 10.0.2.15.
+- I did not initially understand why I could not just SSH directly into 10.0.2.15.
--The ss -tulnp | grep ssh command did not show output until I used sudo and/or searched by port :22.
+- The ss -tulnp | grep ssh command did not show output until I used sudo and/or searched by port :22.

 ## Why This Matters for Cloud Engineering
 - Cloud engineers often manage Linux servers remotely using SSH.
 This lab simulates the same pattern used when connecting to cloud VMs like AWS EC2 instances or Azure Linux VMs.